Spacial/awesome-systools/README.md

 - [cilium](https://github.com/cilium/cilium/): API Aware Networking and Security using BPF and XDP
 - [slim](https://github.com/ottomatica/slim): Build and run tiny vms from Dockerfiles.
 Small and sleek.
 - [Intro Guide to Dockerfile Best Practices](https://blog.docker.com/2019/07/intro-guide-to-dockerfile-best-practices/)
+- [kubernetes-workshop](https://github.com/eon01/kubernetes-workshop): ⚙️ A [Gentle introduction to Kubernetes](https://medium.com/faun/a-gentle-introduction-to-kubernetes-4961e443ba26) with more than just the basics. 🌟 Give it a star if you like it.

 #### Lambda